FractalFir/FractalFir.github.io/articles/reflection/reflection.md

 Violating access rules allows us to do some truly cursed things.

 Have you heard of the `sun.misc.Unsafe`?
 This Java class allows you to do a lot of cool things.
-Have you ever wanted to use raw pointers and manual memory managament in Java?
+Have you ever wanted to use raw pointers and manual memory management in Java?
 Well, with `Unsafe` you can... sort of.
 You can't *normally* get any instances of this class, which prevents you from using it.

 The only instance of this class is inconvinently hidden in a **private** static field.